pcomans/proactive-agents/README.md

 - `poems.*` - For poetry generation
 - `limericks.*` - For limerick generation

+The Sender will publish different nouns to these topics that act as writing prompts for the subscribers.

 ## Agents

-The system includes two specialized agents:
+The system includes two specialized agents with different missions.
-1. Poetry Agent - Subscribes to poetry-related topics
+1. Poetry Agent - Writes poetry
-2. Joking Agent - Subscribes to joke-related topics
+2. Joking Agent - Writes jokes

+**Both agents have access to the available topics and will decide themselves what topics to subscribe to.**
+In reality this means that they sometimes decide to subscribe to the limericks queue, sometimes not.

 Each agent can:
 - Subscribe to relevant topics